123pyLeo/123pyLeo.github.io/index.md

 - Target Detection
 - Low-Level Vision
 - Multimodal Technologies
-- Embodied Intelligence
+- Embodied AI

 My current research focuses on practical problems in target detection and low-level vision.
-I am eager to explore the integration and applications of **Multimodal Technologies** and **Embodied Intelligence**.
+I am eager to explore the integration and applications of **Multimodal Technologies** and **Embodied AI**.
 I believe these advanced technologies have the potential to significantly enhance our understanding and interaction with the world.
 I am committed to dedicating my efforts to this meaningful pursuit, aiming to contribute to technological progress.

 ---